DPT Admission Stage 1: PTCAS Application

 PTCAS will release your official GRE scores to a designated program if you have arranged for ETS to send it to that program’s “PTCAS GRE code”.
 If you do not send your GRE scores to the correct college codes, a program may consider your file incomplete, even if PTCAS received your official scores from ETS.
-For scores sent to a university GRE code, contact the College of Graduate Studies at ASU directly.
+For scores sent to a university GRE code, contact the College of Graduate Studies and Research at ASU directly.

 GRE scores cannot be more than five years old.